Handwriting Recognition API

 When queryHandwritingRecognizer(constraint) method is invoked, do the following:

-1. If constraint doesn’t have a languages member, throw a new TypeError
+1. If constraint doesn’t have a languages member, return a promise rejected with a new TypeError.

 2. Let p be a new promise.

-5. Convert the handwriting recognizer’s feature description, and fills in all members of result,.
+2. Convert the handwriting recognizer’s feature description, and populate all members of result.

 The implementation should follow these rules when converting to HandwritingRecognizerQueryResult and HandwritingHintsQueryResult: